What is a system file?

 Step 2.
 Select one of the options as shown in the following and follow the wizard until the last step.
 For system restore point, you have two options, including Recommended restore, Choose a different restore point.
 If the recommended restore point is available, you’d better tick it.
 If not, you can tick Choose a different restore point and find the available restore point.

 Sometimes, you will find that there is no system restore points in Windows 7/8/10.
 Don’t worry about it.
-You can try the last resort to repair system files.
+You can try the last two solutions to repair system files.

 #4: Repair Windows 7/8/10 system files without losing data

 To make sure the security of your data, backup system is the best way.
 It will keep all your programs and files intact.
 And it’s very easy to operate, even for a beginner.